 Agriculture is a crucial sector in Nigeria’s economy, as it contributes considerably to food security, employment, and foreign exchange earnings.
 Notwithstanding its prominence, the industry has faced challenging production levels impacted by macroeconomic instability.
-Agricultural production in Nigeria has been undoubtably impacted by macroeconomic factors such as exchange rates, interest rates, inflation, Gross Domestic Product (GDP), government spending, etc. The understanding of the relationship existing between Agriculture and these macro-economic variables is vital for creating strategies to boost agricultural performance and consequently encourage sustainable economic development.
-Several studies have been caried out to address this relationship but non have considered the unobservable state of regime-dependent nature of these interactions.
+Agricultural production in Nigeria has been undoubtedly impacted by macroeconomic factors such as exchange rates, interest rates, inflation, Gross Domestic Product (GDP), government spending, etc. The understanding of the relationship existing between Agriculture and these macroeconomic variables is vital for creating strategies to boost agricultural performance and consequently encourage sustainable economic development.
+Several studies have been carried out to address this relationship but none have considered the unobservable state of the regime-dependent nature of these interactions.

-Tuaneh and Essi (2021), reported that macroeconomic variables are commonly modelled linearly without recourse to the existence of regimes therefore are inappropriate with incomplete structural inference.
-According to Tuaneh, Essi and Etuk (2021), linear models ignore the possible unobservable state, regime switches and duration of stay in a regime.
-Addressing this challenge demands an innovative statistical model that can detect and analyse the regime-dependent relationships, regime switches and duration of stay in a regime.
+Tuaneh and Essi (2021), reported that macroeconomic variables are commonly modeled linearly without recourse to the existence of regimes, therefore, are inappropriate with incomplete structural inference.
+According to Tuaneh, Essi, and Etuk (2021), linear models ignore the possible unobservable state, regime switches, and duration of stay in a regime.
+Addressing this challenge demands an innovative statistical model that can detect and analyze the regime-dependent relationships, regime switches, and duration of stay in a regime.

 Statistical Modelling involves the use of mathematical and statistical methods to describe and understand real-world data.
-Innovative Statistical Modelling on the other hand is the application of modern and advance computational (mathematical and statistical) methods in analysing data, obtaining meaningful insights for valid conclusions and logical decision.
-Specifically, innovative statistical modelling involves any of the following approaches: (a) Adopting New Models and Approaches, (this include developing innovative statistical models that fit high-dimensional datasets, complex data, dynamic relationships. (b) Carrying out Time Series Analysis, (this includes analysis which innovate the way time-based data is modelled, capturing the dynamics including seasons, trends etc). (c) Utilising the Bayesian Methods by incorporating prior knowledge, and uncertainty quantification. (d) Application of Machine Learning, (this involves the combination of traditional statistical methods and machine learning algorithms for prediction). (e) Using Big Data Techniques, (this includes handling large data, and data visualization).
-Others include the techniques for analysing nonlinear relationships and interactions.
+Innovative Statistical Modelling on the other hand is the application of modern and advancedcomputational (mathematical and statistical) methods in analysing data, obtaining meaningful insights for valid conclusions, and logical decision-making.
+Specifically, innovative statistical modeling involves any of the following approaches: (a) Adopting New Models and Approaches, (this includes developing innovative statistical models that fit high-dimensional datasets, complex data, and dynamic relationships. (b) Carrying out Time Series Analysis, (this includes analysis of which innovations the way time-based data is modelled, capturing the dynamics including seasons, trends, etc). (c) Utilising the Bayesian Methods by incorporating prior knowledge, and uncertainty quantification. (d) Application of Machine Learning, (this involves the combination of traditional statistical methods and machine learning algorithms for prediction). (e) Using Big Data Techniques, (this includes handling large data, and data visualization).
+Others include techniques for analysing nonlinear relationships and interactions.

-This study employed the Markov-Switching Vector Autoregression (MS VAR) model as an innovative statistical model that enables the detection of regime transitions, reflecting the non-linear and dynamic interactions between the macroeconomic factor and agricultural performance (Hamilton, 1989), The Markov-Switching Vector Autoregressive (MS-VAR) model will not only fill the literature gab but also give policymakers deeper insights and practical suggestions for enhancing agricultural performance by deepening the knowledge of the complex interactions between exchange rate and agricultural performance in Nigeria.
-Several authors: Krolzig (2001), Tillman (2003), Clin and shen (2007), Kikanga, Obange, and Adhiambo (2017), Tuaneh, and Essi (2021), Tuaneh, Essi and Etuk (2021), Tuaneh, and Wiri (2022) applied the Markov Switching Vector Autoregressive Model to macroeconomic variables
+This study employed the Markov-Switching Vector Autoregression (MS VAR) model as an innovative statistical model that enables the detection of regime transitions, reflecting the non-linear and dynamic interactions between the macroeconomic factor and agricultural performance (Hamilton, 1989), The Markov-Switching Vector Autoregressive (MS-VAR) model will not only fill the literature gap but also give policymakers deeper insights and practical suggestions for enhancing agricultural performance by deepening the knowledge of the complex interactions between exchange rates and agricultural performance in Nigeria.
+Several authors: Krolzig (2001), Tillman (2003), Clin and Shen (2007), Kikanga, Obange, and Adhiambo (2017), Tuaneh, and Essi (2021), Tuaneh, Essi, and Etuk (2021), Tuaneh, and Wiri (2022) applied the Markov Switching Vector Autoregressive Model to macroeconomic variables.

 1.2 Statement of the Problem.

 The Nigerian agricultural industry has been marked by poor production, which provides a substantial barrier to economic prosperity.
-Despite multiple governmental interventions and expenditures targeted at rejuvenating the industry, the influence of macroeconomic volatility on agricultural production remains imperfectly understood.
+Despite multiple governmental interventions and expenditures targeted at rejuvenating the industry, the influence of macroeconomic volatility on agricultural production remains insufficiently explored and.
 Traditional statistical models typically fail to represent the complex, non-linear linkages and regime transitions inherent in the macroeconomic environment.
 This impedes the creation of relevant and effective policies geared to varied economic situations.
-Addressing this challenge demands an innovative statistical model that can detect and analyse this regime-dependent relationships.
-The Markov-Switching Vector Autoregressive (MS VAR) model gives a strong framework for this study, allowing the evaluation of how changing macroeconomic regimes affect agricultural performance.
+Addressing this challenge demands an innovative statistical model that can detect and analyse this regime-dependent relationship.
+The Markov-Switching Vector Autoregressive (MS VAR) model gives a strong framework for this study, allowing the find the probability of transition from a reevaluation of how changing macroeconomic regimes affect agricultural performance.